Kanishkumar-K/Calibraint/Milestone4/README.md

 - Serif fonts have a small stroke at the edges of each letter.
 They create a sense of formality and elegance.
 - Sans-serif fonts have clean lines (no small strokes attached).
 They create a modern and minimalistic look.
-- Monospace fonts - here all the letters have the same fixed width.
-They create a mechanical look.
-- Cursive fonts imitate human handwriting.
-- Fantasy fonts are decorative/playful fonts.

 ---
 ### Web safe fonts: